ArjunXvarma/mini-quant-trading-engine/README.md

 ```

 The Market Data module is designed to efficiently ingest, parse, store, and stream real-time bid-ask market data for a single stock symbol.
-It is composed of four core components: MarketTick, MarketDataReader, ThreadSafeTickQueue, and Stock.
-The MarketDataReader is responsible
+It is composed of four core components: `MarketTick`, `MarketDataReader`, `ThreadSafeTickQueue`, and `Stock`.
+The `MarketDataReader` is responsible
-for reading market tick data from a CSV file, line-by-line or in bulk, and encapsulating each row as a MarketTick object that contains
+for reading market tick data from a CSV file, line-by-line or in bulk, and encapsulating each row as a `MarketTick` object that contains
 timestamped bid/ask information.
-Parsed ticks are then enqueued into the ThreadSafeTickQueue, a thread-safe streaming queue built using
+Parsed ticks are then enqueued into the `ThreadSafeTickQueue`, a thread-safe streaming queue built using
 the high-performance [moodycamel ConcurrentQueue](https://github.com/cameron314/concurrentqueue), which is optimized for low-latency producer-consumer operations.
 This enables the system
 to decouple I/O-bound data ingestion from CPU-bound strategy processing.
-The Stock class maintains the current state of the market by
+The `Stock` class maintains the current state of the market by
-updating its internal price and quote values every time it receives a new MarketTick.
+updating its internal price and quote values every time it receives a new `MarketTick`.
 This modular architecture allows concurrent tick
 consumption by trading strategies while preserving accuracy and performance, forming the backbone of the engine’s real-time decision-making
 loop.